-- 1. Your unit is fitted with a system to protect it from high water temperature or low oil pressure. - a.
+1. Your unit is fitted with a system to protect it from high water temperature or low oil pressure.

+- a.
 Generator sets have shutdown systems to stop the engine.
 They have no warning horns. - b.
-Other alarms and shutdowns are available as optional equipment.

-NOTE: If your unit is equipped with optional shutdowns and alarms, do not rely on your warning or shutdown system to the exclusion of careful gauge monitoring.
-Watching your gauges can prevent damage to the unit and dangerous power losses.

-- 2. Do the following when your warning or shutdown system is activated: - a.
-Check the temperature gauge.
-If above 205° F (96° C), shut off the engine immediately. - b.
-Use the Trouble Shooting Guide on page 25 to isolate the cause of the overheat.
+Other alarms and shutdowns are available as optional equipment. - NOTE: If your unit is equipped with optional shutdowns and alarms, do not rely on your warning or shutdown system to the exclusion of careful gauge monitoring.
+Watching your gauges can prevent damage to the unit and dangerous power losses. - 2.
+2. Do the following when your warning or shutdown system is activated: - a.
+Engage the preheat switch to check the temperature gauge. - b.
+If above 205°F (96°C), use the Troubleshooting Guide on page 25 to isolate the cause of the overheat.